 # What requirements do I need for my WordPress Hosting?

-We write the year 2019.
+The year is 2021.
 The technology on the Internet is getting more complicated and extensive.
 Users are demanding more and more powerful websites and developers are writing more and more comprehensive software.
 However, all of this also requires strong demands on the performance of the integrated systems, such as hardware and software components.
 This also applies to the most widespread CMS WordPress.
 Meanwhile, WordPress is used by more than 50% of the world’s websites.
 The ongoing operation of a professional WordPress website is coupled with certain technical WordPress requirements to make the website stable and secure.

-In order to prevent the performance as well as the load time and the security of a WordPress installation from suffering, we list here the current (as per August 2019) WordPress requirements.
+In order to prevent the performance, loading time and security of a WordPress installation from suffering, we list the current (as of December 2021) WordPress requirements here.
 All technical details are updated by us here.

 The WordPress requirements set here are based on minimum requirements for websites for companies and traders and all website operators who maintain a professional business website.
 In the creation and operation of such websites for our customers, we require the following conditions.
 This ensures that the WordPress installations and WooCommerce online shops developed and / or maintained by us run smoothly.

 The requirements apply in particular to the following WordPress services:

 1. WordPress start package for installation / setup of a professional WordPress corporate website

 2. WooCommerce Start package for installing and setting up a complete online store solution with WordPress and WooCommerce

 3. Business package for building a complete WordPress platform incl.
 Online shop, newsletter integration as well as optimizations for SEO, security and performance